Register With The Practice

 Disabled patient access is also available at this practice, such as a nearby on-street disabled car parking space, a ramp entrance, disabled bathroom and lift facilities.

-If you need assistance for an appointment please call or speak to the Reception Team to inform us of what we can do to help.
+If you need assistance for an appointment, please call or speak to the Reception Team to inform us of what we can do to help.
 This can include wheelchair access information, interpreters and more.

 Non-English Speakers

-These fact sheets have been written to explain the role of UK health services, the National Health Service (NHS), to newly-arrived individuals seeking asylum.
+We also have fact sheets that have been written to explain the role of UK health services, the National Health Service (NHS), to newly arrived individuals seeking asylum.
 They cover issues such as the role of GPs, their function as gatekeepers to the health services, how to register and how to access emergency services.

 Special care has been taken to ensure that information is given in clear language, and the content and style has been tested with user groups.